Trial highlights: Harrowing footage, focus on Trump’s words

-“He assembled, inflamed and incited his followers to descend upon the Capitol,” the lead impeachment manager, Rep. Jamie Raskin, D-Md., said Wednesday.
+“He assembled, inflamed and incited his followers to descend upon the Capitol,” said the lead impeachment manager, Rep. Jamie Raskin, D-Md.

 As she presented harrowing footage of the siege, Del.
 Stacey Plaskett, a Democrat representing the U.S. Virgin Islands and one of the prosecutors, said Trump had “put a target” on the backs of then-Vice President Mike Pence and House Speaker Nancy Pelosi, who were leading the certification of President Joe Biden’s election victory.
 “His mob broke into the Capitol to hunt them down,” Plaskett said.